 But the boomers screwed up.
 After patting themselves on the back for a mission, sort of, accomplished, they forgot to pass their stories and lessons on to their Gen Y offspring.
 Foolishly, they chose instead to shield them from the horrors of a society run amuck, tucking them away to spare their innocence.
 They either home schooled them or worked overtime to pay for a private school which unaware to them, many times hired teachers who did not meet the qualifications to teach in the public school system.
 But at least their children were safe.
 They banned them from certain activities, however harmless they may have been.
 They scrutinized their friends with a fine-tooth comb.
 To summarize, they smothered them.
 Then they couldn’t get rid of them.
 Some still can’t.

 With the passage of time, a few things have become apparent.
 The strict discipline so regularly enforced by the creators of the boomer generation, spankings and all, with or without a belt depending on the infraction, worked a hell of a lot better than talking things out like the boomers chose as a more peaceful option.
-Boomers: “If they understand why they should not have done something, they surely won’t do it again”.
-How did that work out?
-Boomers parents: “That’ll teach ya’ a lesson”.
-It usually did.
+“If they understand why they should not have done something, they surely won’t do it again”.
+How did that work out for ya’?

 Despite the largest majority of millennials having willfully or otherwise assumed their positions within America’s workforce, as a result, other issues have arisen.
 In another article by Time, they want “Casual Friday” every day of the week.
 81% believe they should be allowed to decide their own work hours so as not to damper their social lives with the strict standards of company policies and directives.
 50% said they would prefer no job at all to one they hate.
 By a show of hands, who loves their j-o-b?
 If it were that peachy we’d live at the office, or wherever.
 Nine out of ten want their workplace to be social and fun.
 Oh yeah, wherever they work, there should always be a “safe place” to run and hide should a situation become entirely too intolerable.